 There’s still a little time left to see the lodge done up for the season.
 Christmas is totally sold out, but there’s still a little space for Boxing Day and New Year’s!

-Find a number of fun weekend events coming up in the new year, and gift certificates, along with more than 450 local gift ideas from local makers from across Nova Scotia on the 2015 Local Wishlist.
+Find a number of fun weekend events coming up in the new year, and gift certificates, along with hundreds of local gift ideas from local makers from across Nova Scotia on the Local Wishlist.